marc-mccarthy/sql-to-do-list/README.md

 ## Packages

-This is built using Node.js with Express, Pg, Nodemon, SweetAlert2, Bootstrap, Luxon, Animate.css, and jQuery utilized.
+This is built using Node.js with Express, Pg, Nodemon, SweetAlert2, Bootstrap, Luxon, Animate.css, DotEnv, and jQuery utilized.

 ## Future Updates